Danko Jones: 2005–2010: Sleep Is The Enemy, Never Too Loud and Below the Belt

 In January and February 2006, the band set out to do their first Canadian tour in almost four years, opening for Nickelback.
-With the release of Sleep Is the Enemy came more touring including America and a headlining European club tour with support from Brant Bjork & The Bros.
+On February 17, Danko Jones released Sleep Is the Enemy and went on tour in support of the album, including an American tour and a headlining European club tour with support from Brant Bjork & The Bros.

-Their fourth album, Never Too Loud was released on February 27, 2008 and produced by Nick Raskulinecz.
-The album yielded three singles, the international hit, "Code Of The Road", followed by "Take Me Home" and "King Of Magazines".
-A city tour of Europe in April 2008 was followed by a Canadian tour in May and a three-month stint in Europe playing about 30 dates on the festival circuit that included Rock Am Ring, Rock Im Park and With Full Force in Germany; Bospop and Lowlands in The Netherlands; Sziget Festival in Hungary; Rabarock in Estonia; Provinssi Rock in Finland; and Eurockeennes and Hellfest in France, where Jones sang on stage with Death Angel for the song, "Bored".
-They opened for Motörhead in England, Germany, France and Benelux in late 2008.
+The band's fourth album, Never Too Loud was released on February 27, 2008, and produced by Nick Raskulinecz.
+The album yielded three singles, the international hit, "Code Of The Road", followed by "Take Me Home", and "King Of Magazines".
+A city tour of Europe in April 2008 was followed by a Canadian tour in May and a three-month stint in Europe playing about 30 dates on the festival circuit that included Rock Am Ring, Rock Im Park, and With Full Force in Germany; Bospop and Lowlands in The Netherlands; Sziget Festival in Hungary; Rabarock in Estonia; Provinssi Rock in Finland; and Eurockeennes and Hellfest in France, where Jones sang on stage with Death Angel for the song, "Bored".
+They opened for Motörhead in England, Germany, France, and Benelux in late 2008.

-On February 3, 2009 B-Sides was released in Europe only—a collection of previously released B-sides from European singles and unreleased tracks that spanned 1996 to 2008.
-On February 24 they set out on a seven-week tour in support of the release that spanned The Netherlands, Denmark, Sweden, Norway, Finland, Germany, Austria, Switzerland, Belgium, France and the UK with support coming from The Backyard Babies, Winnebego Deal and The Black Spiders.
-The CD yielded the singles "Sugar High" and "My Problems (Are Your Problems Now)".
+On February 3, 2009, B-Sides was released in Europe only—a collection of previously released B-sides from European singles and unreleased tracks that spanned 1996 to 2008.
+On February 24, they set out on a seven-week tour in support of the release that spanned The Netherlands, Denmark, Sweden, Norway, Finland, Germany, Austria, Switzerland, Belgium, France, and the UK with support coming from The Backyard Babies, Winnebego Deal, and The Black Spiders.
+The album yielded the singles "Sugar High" and "My Problems (Are Your Problems Now)".
 A greatest hits compilation titled This Is Danko Jones was released on April 7 the same year in Canada only.

-In the summer the band made a few festival appearances, including the Sziget Festival in Hungary on the main stage with Faith No More and The Offspring, as well as Huntenpop in The Netherlands, Winterthur and Gampel Open Air in Switzerland, Parken Festival in Norway and Jurassic Rock in Finland.
-In January and February 2010 the band toured across Canada with Guns N' Roses and Sebastian Bach.
-In March the same year they toured the United States with Clutch.
+In the summer, the band made a few festival appearances, including the Sziget Festival in Hungary on the main stage with Faith No More and The Offspring, as well as Huntenpop in Netherlands, Winterthur and Gampel Open Air in Switzerland, Parken Festival in Norway and Jurassic Rock in Finland.

-2010s

-Their fifth album Below the Belt was released on May 11, 2010 and produced by Matt DeMatteo.
-The album's first single, "Full of Regret", features Elijah Wood, Lemmy Kilmister, Selma Blair and Mike Watt in the accompanying video, the first in 'The Ballad of Danko Jones' video trilogy.
+In January and February 2010, Danko Jones toured across Canada with Guns N' Roses and Sebastian Bach.
+In March the same year, they toured the United States with Clutch.
+Their fifth album, Below the Belt, was released on May 11, 2010, and produced by Matt DeMatteo.
+The album's first single, "Full of Regret", features Elijah Wood, Lemmy Kilmister, Selma Blair, and Mike Watt in the accompanying video, the first in "The Ballad of Danko Jones" video trilogy.
 It debuted at No. 36 on Billboard Mainstream Rock Tracks in November.
 It is also featured on EA's NHL 11 soundtrack.
 The second single, "Had Enough", has Ralph Macchio appearing in the accompanying video while "I Think Bad Thoughts" features Wood, Macchio, Jena Malone and Watt in the final instalment of the music video trilogy.